Uses of English verb forms: Indicative

 Indicative mood, in English, refers to finite verb forms that are not marked as subjunctive and are neither imperatives nor conditionals.
 They are the verbs typically found in the main clauses of declarative sentences and questions formed from them, as well as in most dependent clauses (except for those that use the subjunctive).
-The information that a form is indicative is often omitted when referring to it: the present simple indicative is usually referred to as just the present simple, etc. (unless some contrast of moods, such as between indicative and subjunctive, is pertinent to the topic).
+The information that a form is indicative is often omitted when referring to it: the simple present indicative is usually referred to as just the simple present, etc. (unless some contrast of moods, such as between indicative and subjunctive, is pertinent to the topic).

 Subjunctive

 Certain types of clause, mostly dependent clauses, use a verb form identified with the subjunctive mood.
 The present subjunctive takes a form identical to the bare infinitive, as in It is necessary that he be restrained.
 There is also a past subjunctive, distinct from the indicative only in the possible use of were in place of was in certain situations: If I were you, ...

-For details of the formation and usage of subjunctive forms in English, see English subjunctive.